Ryan-PG/group_messages_emailer_telegram_bot/README.md

 ```

 Upon starting, the bot will send you (the admin) a message with instructions on how to use it.

+The bot automatically creates and maintains a `bot.db` SQLite database file in the project root to persist group details and configuration settings between restarts.

 ### 5. Add the Bot to Groups